-Ralph McClure, MD, is a doctor on staff at East Morgan County Hospital, Brush Colo.
+Ralph McClure, MD, is a doctor on staff at East Morgan County Hospital, in Brush, Colorado.

 Question: How do I care for my child’s sore throat and cold?

-Answer: Children catch three to eight common colds a year, with the sniffing, sneezing, coughing and malaise lasting seven to ten days.
+Answer: Children catch three to eight common colds a year, with the sniffing, sneezing, coughing and malaise lasting seven to 10 days.

 Sometimes it seems like children are sick constantly, but this is pretty normal.
 There are over a hundred contagious viruses that cause these miserable upper respiratory infections, and at any given time there are usually two or three of them circulating in the community.

 The best way to make your child feel better

 The first thing to know is that antibiotics won’t help.
 We have good antibiotics for bacteria, but only a few for viruses and none for the cold viruses.
 The only place for an antibiotic is if bacteria takes advantage of the congested upper respiratory tract and sets up shop as an ear infection, sinusitis, or prolonged bronchitis.
 Only then will an antibiotic possibly help.